5 Alcoholic Behaviors That Show Up In Relationships

 One thing in common in all these relationships is that chaos is the rule, rather than the exception.
 It is impossible to make plans and stick to them when one partner is struggling just to make it through a day without drinking.

 This can easily lead to a feeling of helplessness.
 It is not always possible to see a way through.
 In order to regain a foothold in the relationship, and in a shared life, one needs to confront the issues which have come up.
-For this reason, it is crucial that the individual suffering from alcoholism is not the only one who seeks help.
+For this reason, it is crucial that the individual suffering from alcoholism and alcoholic behaviors is not the only one who seeks help.
 Partners and children have carried much of the burden, and need guidance if they are to deal positively with the consequences.

 Individual therapy as well as couples counseling or family therapy are important resources in rebuilding healthy, positive relationships.
 Partners and families are part of the journey, whether or not they chose it, and deserve help in getting back to normalcy.